 This article was featured in Costco Connections, June 2019.

-Knee pain keeps many people from doing the activities they enjoy.
+Weakness in the knee and knee pain keeps many people from doing the activities they enjoy.
 But what causes knee pain?
 More important, how do you make the aches and pains go away?

 The knee, the body’s largest joint, is a hinge joint where three bones meet: the thighbone, or femur; the shinbone, or tibia; and the kneecap bone, or patella.
 In a healthy individual, cartilage protects these bones where they meet, but as a result of aging and overuse, the cartilage can wear down, which results in osteoarthritis, a condition that affects 18 percent of women and 10 percent of men age 60 and older, according to the World Health Organization.